(La Noche de Walpurgis)

 Director – Leon Klimovsky, Screenplay – Jacinto Molina & Hans Munkel, Photography – Leopoldo Villaseñor, Music – Anton Garcia Abril, Special Effects – Antonio Molina, Makeup – Juan Luis Morales, Art Direction – Ludwig Orny.
 Production Company – Plata Films S.A./Hi-Fi Stereo 70 KG..

 Paul Naschy (Waldemar Daninsky), Gaby Fuchs (Elvira), Barbara Capell (Genevieve Bennett), Andres Resino (Inspector Marcel), Yelena Samarina (Elizabeth Daninsky), Paty Shepard (Countess Wandessa Darvula de Nadasdy), Jose Marco (Pierre), Julio Peña (Dr Hartwig), Barta Barri (Muller), Betsabe Sharon (Mabille)

-The Werewolf vs the Vampire Woman – the actual Spanish title translates as The Night of Walpurgis, something that never has much relevance to the film – was a huge success for Naschy.
-Naschy was always an actor who wanted very much to be a Hammer (or Universal) horror star.
+The Werewolf vs the Vampire Woman – that’s the English-language title, while the actual Spanish title translates as The Night of Walpurgis, something that never has much relevance to the film – was a huge success for Naschy.
+Naschy was always an actor who gave the impression he very much wanted to be a Hammer (or Universal) horror star.
 It feels as though The Werewolf vs the Vampire Woman was conceived after Hammer announced Countess Dracula (1971), loosely based on the exploits of the notorious Countess Elizabeth Bathory – the two films were released only five months apart.

 Full film available here